Advanced Video Coding: Applications

 The H.264 video format has a very broad application range that covers all forms of digital compressed video from low bit-rate Internet streaming applications to HDTV broadcast and Digital Cinema applications with nearly lossless coding.
 With the use of H.264, bit rate savings of 50% or more compared to MPEG-2 Part 2 are reported.
 For example, H.264 has been reported to give the same Digital Satellite TV quality as current MPEG-2 implementations with less than half the bitrate, with current MPEG-2 implementations working at around 3.5 Mbit/s and H.264 at only 1.5 Mbit/s.
 Sony claims that 9 Mbit/s AVC recording mode is equivalent to the image quality of the HDV format, which uses approximately 18–25 Mbit/s.

 To ensure compatibility and problem-free adoption of H.264/AVC, many standards bodies have amended or added to their video-related standards so that users of these standards can employ H.264/AVC.
 Both the Blu-ray Disc format and the now-discontinued HD DVD format include the H.264/AVC High Profile as one of three mandatory video compression formats.
 The Digital Video Broadcast project (DVB) approved the use of H.264/AVC for broadcast television in late 2004.

 The Advanced Television Systems Committee (ATSC) standards body in the United States approved the use of H.264/AVC for broadcast television in July 2008, although the standard is not yet used for fixed ATSC broadcasts within the United States.
 It has also been approved for use with the more recent ATSC-M/H (Mobile/Handheld) standard, using the AVC and SVC portions of H.264.

-The CCTV (Closed Circuit TV) and Video Surveillance markets have included the technology in many products.
+The closed-circuit-television and video-surveillance markets have included the technology in many products.

 Many common DSLRs use H.264 video wrapped in QuickTime MOV containers as the native recording format.